-Aio Wireless launches as new prepaid AT&T brand, device lineup includes iPhone 5 and Lumia 620Alex Wagner - Deputy Managing Editor, News Desk
+Aio Wireless launches as new prepaid AT&T brand, device lineup includes iPhone 5 and Lumia 620Alex Wagner - Editorial Director of News and Content

 Today a new prepaid service provider has joined the U.S. wireless game, and it's brought with it a smartphone that's new to the country as well.
 AT&T this morning announced the launch of Aio Wireless, a subsidiary of the big blue carrier that offers nationwide voice and data service using AT&T's network.

 Aio's (FYI, it's pronounced "A-O") rate plans start at $40 for unlimited talk, text and data, though customers will have their data speeds throttled after 250MB of usage.
 The $40 plan is available to feature phones only.
 Smartphone customers can choose either a $55 plan with 2GB of high-speed data or a $70 option that packs in 7GB of high-speed data.
 Rounding out the pack of plans is a tablet-specific offering that includes 250MB of data usage for $15 per month.